vinc456/vinc456.github.io/README.md

+---
+title: This is a test
+layout: post
+---

 ### January 7, 2019
 Hello world, today a blog is (re)born!
 Incidentally GitHub has announced unlimited private repositories for free users so that might have something to do with it!
 [Reddit](https://www.reddit.com/r/programming/comments/adjw6g/github_now_gives_free_users_unlimited_private/) and [HN](https://news.ycombinator.com/item?id=18847043).
 I don't plan to blog so much as dump random snippets and notes on things I've read.
 Previous incarnations of my website appeared in the form of a [Hatta Wiki](http://test.hatta-wiki.org/) but I suppose the collaborative nature of Github suits this purpose well.
 Markdown is still supported so the [basic writing and formatting syntax](https://help.github.com/articles/basic-writing-and-formatting-syntax/#links) will be familiar.